zopefoundation/RestrictedPython/docs/usage/framework_usage.rst

 ``used_names``
     a dictionary mapping collected used names to ``True``.

-This information can be used to provide the user with informations about the compiled source code.
+These details can be used to inform the user about the compiled source code.

 Modifying the builtins is straight forward, it is just a dictionary containing the available library elements.
 Modification normally means removing elements from existing builtins or adding allowed elements by copying from globals.